-Steph Casey is a singer-songwriter based on the Kapiti Coast of New Zealand.
-Her sound is a mix of indie-folk and alt country, and her debut album Whisper & Holler went straight to number four in the New Zealand Independent Music Album Charts and number eight in the New Zealand Album Charts upon release.
+Steph Casey is a singer-songwriter who lives on the Kapiti Coast of New Zealand.
+Her sound is a mix of indie-folk and alt-country, and her debut album Whisper & Holler went straight to number four in the NZIM Album Charts.

 Whisper & Holler received glowing international reviews and Casey won the People’s Choice Award at the 2013 Wellington Folk festival.
+On the strength of her debut, she was invited to the USA to record her second album with producer Jason Rubal (Robert Smith [The Cure], Amanda Palmer).
 Among her musical influences are Over the Rhine, Lucinda Williams, Mary Gauthier, The Civil Wars, Anika Moa, and Glen Hansard.
-Steph has been invited to the USA to record her second album with producer Jason Rubal (Robert Smith [The Cure], Amanda Palmer).

 Steph Casey performs mainly in the Kapiti and Wellington regions.
 She has appeared as a guest artist at the Wellington Folk Festival and many Wellington music showcases.
-As well as cafés, house concerts and and music venues, she has performed at the Mid-Winter Holler Americana festival, and at a number of benefit concerts, raising funds for cancer research and victims of the 2015 Nepal earthquake.
+As well as cafés, house concerts and music venues, she has performed at the Mid-Winter Holler Americana festival, and at benefit concerts raising funds for cancer research and victims of the 2015 Nepal earthquake.